-The fund is a equity fund which means a higher risk but also the potential for a higher return.
-The fund's investments are concentrated geographically to the Brazilian equity market.
-As a result, the risk in the fund is higher than an investment in a diversified global equity fund that distributes its investments across several regions.
-However, the fund's investments are made in companies in several sectors, branches or themes that contribute to lowering the risk in the fund over time.
+The fund is a equity fund which means a higher risk, but also the potential for a higher return.
+The fund's investments are concentrated geographically to equities issued by companies in Latin America.
+As a result, the risk in the fund is normally higher than an investment in a diversified global equity fund that distributes its investments across several regions.
+However, the fund's investments are made in companies in several sectors or branches that contribute to lowering the risk in the fund over time.
 Given that the fund's investments are made in foreign equities denominated in currencies other than the fund's base currency, an investment in the fund is associated with currency risk.
 Given that the fund consists of different share classes, the changes in exchange rates can result in a differentiation in risk classifications between different share classes depending on the type of currency in which the share class is traded.
 The fund's investment focus entails exposure to markets that frequently have lower liquidity, and the variation in liquidity is considered to be higher relative to more developed markets.
 This can impact the fund's ability to manage significant outflows at a relatively low cost.

-Investments in emerging markets may be subject to increased exposure for operational risks such as the risk for unforeseen political decisions, shortcomings in the financial infrastructure or weaknesses in the securities regulations of a country or region.
-The operational risks can negatively impact the fund's performance and value if the risks materialize.
-The fund may invest in derivatives as part of its investment focus to increase returns in the fund fluctuations and to create leverage.
+The fund may invest in derivatives as part of its investment focus to increase returns in the fund and to create leverage.
 The volume of trading is limited where applicable and is expected to have a marginal impact on the fund's risk profile.